 - For stamping, bending or forming applications, a noncontact system can spray oil as a fine, consistent film that provides complete coverage using minimal material, with no overspray or mist.

-FLO Components automated dispensing systems help Ontario companies improve their manufacturing productivity and efficiency by accurately measuring and dependably injecting and depositing precise amounts of oil and grease and other assembly fluids.
+FLO Components automated dispensing systems help Ontario and Manitoba companies improve their manufacturing productivity and efficiency by accurately measuring and dependably injecting and depositing precise amounts of oil and grease and other assembly fluids.
 Our dispensing solutions draw from a broad range of fluid metering units, controls, dispense valves, bulk fluid reservoirs and wipe-clean extruder pumps for high and low viscosity fluids.
 Whether the material application pattern you need is extruded, stream, swirl, spray, ribbon, stitch or surge, FLO will provide you with the right solution to meet your exact application requirements.